Crocodile babies emerging from eggs

 How Do Alligators Reproduce?

-Two species of alligator remain on opposite ends of the globe from prehistoric times: the American alligator (A. mississipiensis) and the Chinese alligator (A. sinensis).
-The American alligator is found in the southeastern United States, mostly in Florida and Louisiana.
-They primarily reside in freshwater sources such as lakes, swamps, marshes, ponds, and rivers but have been found in marine salt waters.
-[1] Alligators are egg-laying reptiles that reproduce through sexual reproduction.
+Two species of alligator have remained on opposite ends of the globe since prehistoric times: the American alligator (A. mississipiensis) and the Chinese alligator (A. sinensis).
+The American alligator is primarily found in the southeastern United States, with the majority of its populations located in Florida and Louisiana.
+They primarily reside in freshwater sources, such as lakes, swamps, marshes, ponds, and rivers, but have also been found in marine environments with saltwater.
+[1]

 Alligator Mating Rituals

-Alligators Are Intimate?
+Alligators Are Intimate

 Once the alligators have paired, the courting ritual begins.
 The two will swim together, touch noses, and blow bubbles in the water.
 [2] The male alligator fertilizes the eggs inside the female with a mammal-like phallus usually kept inverted inside its cloaca.
 [3]